Childhood Diabesity: The Growing Epidemic

 - Chia Seeds

 Try to make sure your child eats the first three — non-starchy vegetables, nutrient-dense proteins, and whole-food fats — at every meal.
 When consumed together, these food groups will keep your child full longer, reduce sugar cravings, and trigger the release of fat-burning hormones.

 Preventing childhood diabesity also takes a commitment to reducing processed food consumption for your child.
 Though it does take some time, it is also not as difficult as you might think.

 Here are a few tips to help you reduce processed food consumption.

 - Reduce Just the Ultra-Processed Foods.
 All processed foods aren’t bad.
-Bagged salads, frozen fruits and vegetables, canned tuna, etc., still retain their chemical properties, fiber, and most of their nutrients.
+Bagged salads, frozen fruits, and vegetables, canned tuna, etc., still retain their chemical properties, fiber, and most of their nutrients.
 These are minimally processed foods, and they are okay.
-You just need to reduce consumption of ultra-processed foods, the ones loaded with preservatives, additives, artificial coloring/flavorings, added sugars, oils, unhealthy fats.
+You just need to reduce the consumption of ultra-processed foods, the ones loaded with preservatives, additives, artificial coloring/flavorings, added sugars, oils, and unhealthy fats.

 - Don’t Remove, Replace.
-When you remove a processed food item, try to replace with something equally tasty, but SANE.
+When you remove a processed food item, try to replace it with something equally tasty but SANE.
 For instance, riced cauliflower is a great substitute for starchy rice.
 Kale chips are SANEly delicious replacements for potato chips.

 - Have SANE Snacks Ready.
 A veggie tray filled with celery and carrot sticks, broccoli and cauliflower florets, and other non-starchy vegetables is a great way to satisfy your child’s “snack attack.”
 You can also keep some SANE Peanut Butter Energy Bites on hand for times your child needs a protein boost.